chrira/ms-techlab/08-pipelines.md

 If you create a pipeline on OpenShift, it will automatically get synced with Jenkins back.
 When a pipeline is created directly on Jenkins however, it will not appear under OpenShift pipelines automatically.

+###Step X
+Now that you know the basic knowhow about using Jenkins on OpenShift you might want to tackle more complex scenarios.
+#### A/B deployments:
+The A/B deployment strategy lets you try a new version of the application in a limited way in the production environment.
+You can specify that the production version gets most of the user requests while a limited fraction of requests go to the new version.
+Since you control the portion of requests to each version, as testing progresses you can increase the fraction of requests to the new version and ultimately stop using the previous version.
+See [here](https://docs.openshift.com/container-platform/3.11/dev_guide/deployments/advanced_deployment_strategies.html#advanced-deployment-a-b-deployment) for more details.

+In a nutshell: Have 2 deploymentconfigs which use different versions of container images and have 2 services each of which points to a specific deploymentconfig.
+Read [this link](https://docs.openshift.com/container-platform/3.11/architecture/networking/routes.html#alternateBackends) to see how you can loadbalance incoming traffic to diffferent services.

+#### Blue / Green deployments
+Martin Fowler defines Blue/Green deployments so:
+>One of the challenges with automating deployment is the cut-over itself, taking software from the final stage of testing to live production.
+You usually need to do this quickly in order to minimize downtime.
+The blue-green deployment approach does this by ensuring you have two production environments, as identical as possible.
+At any time one of them, let's say blue for the example, is live.
+As you prepare a new release of your software you do your final stage of testing in the green environment.
+Once the software is working in the green environment, you switch the router so that all incoming requests go to the green environment - the blue one is now idle.

+Thanks to abstractions offered, blue/green deployments are pretty straightforward on OpenShift.
+See [here](https://docs.openshift.com/container-platform/3.11/dev_guide/deployments/advanced_deployment_strategies.html#advanced-deployment-strategies-blue-green-deployments) for OpenShift's take on it.

+And [here](https://github.com/mcelep/ocp-adv-app-dev/blob/master/dev/Jenkinsfile) is an example blue/green pipeline.

+Go ahead and see if you can implement a pipeline for blue/greed deployment yourself.

 ## General tips and tricks